Football clubs

 1898 - 1904

-The National Old Boys team was established in 1898 in connection to the National School in St Leonards.
-The team are reported to have played on pitches at Bulverhythe, Hollington and Filsham Park, as well as the well established football venues at Drapers Field and the East Hill.
-In 1904 the club merged with St Leonards, with first and second teams becoming St Leonards A and B respectively.
+National Old Boys were founded in 1898 in association with the National School in St Leonards.
+The team is reported to have played at Bulverhythe, Hollington, and Filsham Park, as well as the well‑established football grounds at Drapers Field and the East Hill.

 Nil Desperandum